AnuragMishraa/AnuragMishraa/README.md

 <!--  ![](https://komarev.com/ghpvc/?username=AnuragMishraa) -->

-* 🧠  I'm learning ML and its brainstorming implementations.
+* 🧠  I'm learning how to design evolving systems.

 * ✉️  You can contact me at [anuragmishra052002@gmail.com](mailto:anuragmishra052002@gmail.com)